 Every space is unique, so when planning a kitchen layout, we must take into account the location of structural elements.
 That is to say, walls, doors, and window openings.

 The first step before deciding on a kitchen layout is to collect all the relevant dimensions.
 Next, we must put everything within the area down on square grid paper.
 Not forgetting to include door swings.
 With this information, you can then decide on the best layout.
 Bearing in mind that standard kitchen worktops are 600mm deep.

 That depends on the space available and the lifestyle of each individual.
 However here below we have collected the classic kitchen layout ideas and options one of which will be right for your space.

 The worktop is configured like a U with wall cabinets above and below.
-The sink is usually placed in an external wall with a window above.
-The typical triangular layout works extremely well with this configuration and also represents an optimum use of space.
+The sink is typically installed against an exterior wall, with a window above.

-Recently the kitchen island is becoming increasingly popular, the beauty of this approach is that the island provides additional storage and work top space.
+Recently, the kitchen island is becoming increasingly popular.
+The beauty of this approach is that the island provides additional storage and worktop space.
 It can also be used as an informal dining table with high stools.
-Usually the worktop is 900mm above ground level.
-A minimum of 1100mm should be allowed for between the island and any adjacent linear kitchen elements, for opening appliance and cabinets and allowing more than one cook to work side by side.
-If the hob is included in the island adequate ventilation and extraction is crucial.
+Usually, the worktop is 900mm above ground level.

-Without doubt the kitchen can represent a significant investment so working with a professional is recommended.
-However one of the most enjoyable parts of the process is looking for kitchen layout ideas.
+However, one of the most enjoyable parts of the process is looking for kitchen layout ideas.
 And trying out different options before consulting a professional can save time.
-Why not download our kitchen planner and get started.